 To your kids, shopping for new clothes, gear, and school supplies may be the only good thing about going back to school, but that doesn't mean you have to spend a fortune every year.
 Here are 10 great ideas for how to get everything they need and save a few bucks doing it.

-Let your kids raid the home-office supplies, then personalize them in unique ways.
+The kids can select home-office supplies and then personalize them in unique ways.
 For example, decorate inexpensive plain, white binders with digital photos by creating a collage and inserting the page into the plastic outer cover.

-Shop the big three.
-Old Navy, Gap Kids, and The Children's Place rotate merchandise often -- ask when they do their markdowns so you can grab the deals.
+Old Navy, Gap Kids, and The Children's Place rotate merchandise often.
+Ask when they do their markdowns so you can grab the deals.
 Also, if you see an item you bought in the past 14 days on sale later, you can get the difference refunded, you don't need the clothing, just the receipt.

 Yes, you can find top-quality stuff on the cheap, but you can be a seller, too.
 Why not get some cash for that barely worn, now outgrown brand-name outfit?
 Just enter your location and click on "Baby and Kids."